 Tenants Together supports strong rent control protections for California tenants.
 We believe that reasonable limits on rent increases, coupled with just cause eviction protections, are a matter of basic fairness.
 If you don't think landlords have a right to unlimited rent increases and to evict tenants for any reason, then you believe in rent control.

 On November 8th, 2016 the cities of Richmond and Mountain View won comprehensive Rent Control and Just Cause Protections through a majority vote at the ballot.
+The first new rent control ordinances in the U.S. in 30 years!
 At the same time, Oakland and Berkeley voted to expand and strengthen existing tenant protections.
 These are unprecedented wins for the tenant movement.
-These wins demonstrate that renter power is building translocally and throughout California, and that it will not be defeated.
+These wins demonstrate that renter power is building translocally and throughout California.

 Download our Rent Control toolkit to learn more and get tools to organize in your community.

 Email us at firstname.lastname@example.org if you would like help organizing for rent control in your community.